oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

    ["key-2", "value-2"]
    ```

    You can note that the value for `key-3` has been converted to uppercase which shows that the server-side interceptor is now active.

-1. Verify that the 2.0.0 image is active.
+1. Verify that the 2.0.0 image on one of the pods.

    Use the following command to verify that the 2.0.0 image is active: